BrowserMusic/traceroute-travelogue/README.md

 ### Store (Vuex)
 The last thing to explain is the store.
 The advantage of React, Vue, or Svelte is that they're reactive – things automatically update when values change, rather than needing a complicated series of listeners or passing a hacky global state object around.
 The store (called Vuex in Vue) is like having a global state, but it has some protections against accidentally overwriting values.

 The store has a state, mutations, getters, and actions (no actions in ours yet though).
+You can look at all of those in `src/store/index.js`.

 * The state is where all the variables are held.
 You can get these values in components by doing `this.$store.state.whatever`.
 * To update the variables in the state, you have to call a mutation on them, like `this.$store.commit("myMutation", false)`.
 (Mutations can be complicated, but ours are all pretty simple right now.)